 Abstracts should be around 300 words and include the paper title and the name and contact details of the presenter.
 Abstracts should be submitted by November 25, 2013.
 If an abstract is accepted for the conference, a full draft paper should be submitted by Monday January 20, 2014.

-Conference on Sexuality, Human Rights and Public Policy is jointly organized by the the Gender and Sexuality Resource Center and the Women and Gender Studies Program at Marquette University.
+Conference on Sexuality, Human Rights and Public Policy is jointly organized by the the Gender and Sexuality Resource Center, the Women and Gender Studies Program, the Department of History, and the Office of International Education at Marquette University.